adamfowleruk/mljs/planning.md

  - Docs: Tutorials
   - (Emil Zegers) RDB2RDF quick start tutorial
   - (Emil Zegers) OpenLayers quick start tutorial
+ - Docs: MLJS Webinar series of Video Tutorials
+  1. Introduction to MLJS (text done.
+3min 15) - Why should I care?
+(Akin to the first 5 minutes of my company wide webinar)
+  2. Introduction to the MLJS Core API (text done.
+4min21).
+Core communication with MarkLogic server.
+Introduction to Search Context and other Context objects
+  3. Introduction to the MLJS Widget API.
+Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages (and each widget).
+  4. Creating a new Hyrbid app with MLJS.
+(Already exists, on blog site).
+Creating a search page and configuring options and facets.
+A search page with two charts (akin to an AppBuilder demo)
+  5. Loading documents with MLJS.
+Add test XML, JSON and text documents using MLJS and a test loading web page.
+  6. Customising how search results are displayed - The Renderer architecture.
+Detect and display data in a search results page in new and interesting ways
+  7. Using MLJS to explore data - Integrated charts, co-occurence, map, query bar
+  8. Loading triples with MLJS.
+How to use a simple JSON structure to load standalone facts.
+  9. Configuring an ontology to power Semantic Queries with Sparql.
+How to customise a sparql query bar widget, and create a subject browsing page
+  10. Combining Document and Semantic search.
+Extend the semantic page to show 'related documents'.
+Create a data explorer page to show subject and embedded document information.
+  11. Creating an application.
+Linking existing pages together with actions.
+Search for content, view document metadata, download the related PDF version.
+  12. Customising the Chrome of your application.
+How to customise an entire MLJS based Roxy hybrid app for a particular client's web theme.
+  13. Using MLJS with your favourite widget library.
+Using an AngularJS page controller and widgets integrated with MLJS powered widgets
+  14. Writing your own widget I. Create a search metrics widget with a refresh button to re-execute the search.
+  15. Writing your own widget II.
+Create a multiple document upload widget, with progress bar, named collection, and link to a search page to show those just uploaded.
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
   - Add annotation support in constraints and facets, and use these in the searchfacets widget